MrHighTech20/Terraform-Vcenter/README.md

 # Terraform-Vcenter
 Create virtual machines using terraform

 Hey everyone.
-I created a Terraform file to use with a vSphere (vCenter server).
-I want to show you my project.
+I created a Terraform file to use with a vSphere (vCenter server) without template. but after you need config VM, for example I used Ubuntu Server 24.

 # Terraform
 This guide explains how to set up a virtual machine (VM) using Terraform with the VMware vSphere provider.